 United Kingdom’s finance sector regulator the Financial Conduct Authority has released new proposals that seek to tighten anti-money laundering regulations.
-Through the proposals, FCA will directly target crypto exchanges and custodian wallet providers in abid to tighten AML defenses.
+Through the proposals, FCA will directly target crypto trading exchanges and custodian wallet providers in abid to tighten AML defenses.

 One of FCA’s proposal targets entities that the authority regards as high risk for money laundering.
 The businesses under this category are the ones directly supervised for Money Laundering, Terrorist Financing, and Transfer of Funds (Information on the Payer) Regulations.

 The second proposal directly impacts cryptocurrency exchanges since it requires such businesses to submit updated reports.
 Such businesses hold client money, as well as those that manage investments.
 The proposal might impact many people considering that the number of investors in the crypto space has been on the rise recently.